 Why did Apple remove the 3.5mm headphone jack?

-The 3.5mm headphone connector had been on portable devices since 1964 when it launched on the Sony EFM-117J radio.
+The 3.5mm headphone connector has been on portable devices since 1964 when it launched on the Sony EFM-117J radio.
 It subsequently became popular in 1979 with the release of the Sony Walkman.

-One key benefit of removing the port was that it allowed Apple to make the iPhone 7 thinner.
-But in fact, it was no thinner than the previous model - both the iPhone 7 and iPhone 6S measured 7.1mm.
+Moving through the generations, one key benefit it was claimed could be achieved by removing the 3.5mm port altogether in 2016 was the chance to make the iPhone 7 thinner.
+But in fact, it was no thinner than the previous model – both the iPhone 7 and iPhone 6S measured 7.1mm.

 One rumour that did prove true was that the space taken up by the headphone socket would make room for a second speaker.
-The iPhone 7 (and new iPhone 8, 8 Plus and X) had stereo speakers, which Apple claims deliver much better sound when not using headphones.
+The iPhone 7 (and iPhone 8, 8 Plus, X, XR and XS) had stereo speakers, which Apple claimed deliver much better sound when not using headphones.

 Ultimately, Apple simply thought the 3.5mm headphone jack wasn't doing enough for the iPhone to justify its space – and, of course, it's a good excuse to get everyone to move towards Lightning or wireless headphones.